Learning to Plan with Natural Language: Method

+We update the task plan by adding the plan update consisting of new step-by-step solutions and instructions $\nabla p$.
+To obtain $\nabla p$, we first prompt the LLM to generate multiple plan update candidates that can correctly solve the wrong examples.
+Specifically, (1) we randomly choose $m$ wrong examples from the wrong example set.
+Then we use the $m$ wrong examples, previous task plan $p_{t-1}$, and a new solution generation prompt (see Figure~\ref{prompt.2}) as input to prompt the LLM to generate the new step-by-step solutions to solve the errors.
+(2) we repeat (1) $K$ time to collect $K$ plan update candidates (see the right bottom of Figure~\ref{fig:LP}).

-After compressing the revision candidate, we need to determine whether adding it can result in fewer errors and better performance (an effective $\nabla p_t $).
-To do so, we use the pseudo-updated performance on the validation set.
-This involves the following steps: (1) we first collect a subset of the samples with their label as the validation set $D_{\textit{valid}}$.
-(2) We pseudo-update the natural language program as $p_t=p_{t-1}+\nabla p_t$ and test the agent's performance on the validation set.
-(3) If the updated performance is better than the recent average recorded performance by a threshold, we maintain this candidate and its validation performance.
+\textbf{Choosing the best candidate as the plan update:} Next, we verify these candidates on the validation set and select the best one as $\nabla p_t$.
+Specifically, (1) we first randomly sample a subset of the samples with their label from the training set as the validation set $D_{\textit{valid}}$.
+(2) For each plan update candidate, we pseudo-update the task plan by directly adding the plan update candidate into it and test the LLM performance on the validation set with the pseudo-updated plan.
+If the updated performance is better than the recent average recorded performance by a threshold, we maintain this candidate and its validation performance.
 Otherwise, we delete it.
-(4) We choose the candidate with the best validation performance as $\nabla p_t$ and record its validation performance.
-Note that $\nabla p_t$ is the best among all revision program candidates and its performance should be better than the recent average recorded performance.
+(3) We choose the candidate with the best validation performance as $\nabla p_t$ and add its performance to the recorded performance list.

+\textbf{Compression information:} However, directly using the generated plan update candidate that consists of multiple new solutions may have the following problems: (1) There may be repeated solutions in the plan update, which should be deleted to reduce the token cost.
+(2) Trival information in the solutions drops the generalization of the plan update toward all samples.
+(3) The length of the whole task increases with the addition of plan update $\nabla p_t$.
+Then the total tokens in the input may be beyond the tokens limitation of the LLM.
+To avoid these problems, we prompt the LLM to compress plan update candidates while maintaining its essential information.
+Specifically, for each task plan update candidate, we use a compression prompt (Figure~\ref{prompt.3}) to prompt the LLM to generate a compressed plan update candidate that only maintains important information.
+Then we choose the best candidate based on the validation performance.